maria-hampel/hpc-workspace-v2/README.md

 This is the construction site of next major version of hpc-workspace++ tool.

-**DO NOT USE - it is incomplete**
+**DO NOT USE - unless you know what you do and want to test**

-This is very rough and not ment for usage, and I will for the time being also not expect or accept contributions, until some things are settled.
+This version now has reached a usable state, it offers some tools and features not present in v1. please not that some tools are still missing, and that documentation is not yet up-to-date or complete.

 Please use the discussion tab if you would like to share input.